History of the World Cup

-By 1920 the Olympic movement recognised the amateur football on offer at the Olympics wasn’t suited to the professional teams and players that now dominated the top leagues.
-They therefore arranged the first proper inter-continental football tournament, consisting of mainly European teams, it was won by Belgium.
+By 1920 the Olympic movement recognized the amateur football on offer at the Olympics wasn’t suited to the professional teams and players that now dominated the top leagues.
+They, therefore, arranged the first proper inter-continental football tournament, consisting of mainly European teams, it was won by Belgium.

 Jules Rimet, the FIFA president at the time and namesake of the trophy, was integral in the setup of the first tournament, persuading twelve other top nations, including France, to join the event.